 Prescriptive analytics emphasizes practical insights rather than data monitoring, although being closely related to both descriptive and predictive analytics.
 This is accomplished by compiling information from a variety of descriptive and predictive resources and using it to inform decision-making.
 Then, algorithms construct and recreate potential choice patterns that might affect an organisation differently.

-Prescriptive analytics are particularly useful since they can assess the effects of a choice based on several future possibilities and then suggest the best course of action to pursue in order to meet a company’s objectives.
+Prescriptive analytics is particularly useful since it can assess the effects of a choice based on several future possibilities and then suggest the best course of action to pursue in order to meet a company’s objectives.
+As one of the advanced types of business analytics, prescriptive analytics goes beyond predicting future outcomes by recommending actionable strategies to optimize business performance and decision-making.

 Myths about Business Analytics